On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: A Logic Benders Decomposition Based Solution Framework

-Since the numbers of extreme points and extreme rays of problem \textbf{DF1} are exponential, Benders cuts (\ref{f2:con1}) and (\ref{f2:con2}) cannot be enumerated beforehand.
-Instead, they are generated dynamically by solving problem \textbf{DF1}.
-Meanwhile, since problem \textbf{F2} involves only decision variables related driver dispatching, problem \textbf{SF1} has to be exactly solved to get the detailed routing plan.
-Therefore, the Benders decomposition solves the relaxed master problem \textbf{F2} and subproblem \textbf{SF1} and \textbf{DF1} alteratively.
-Since an optimal solution of problem \textbf{F2} can be infeasible or non-optimal with respect to problem \textbf{F1}, the feasibility cuts (\ref{f2:con2}) and the optimality cuts (\ref{f2:con1}) alone are not enough to ensure the algorithm to converge to an optimal solution of problem \textbf{F1}.
+Note that the sizes of $\pmb{\Theta}$ and $\pmb{\Lambda}$ are exponential, so Benders cuts (\ref{f2:con1}) and (\ref{f2:con2}) cannot be enumerated beforehand.
+Instead, they are generated dynamically by solving problem \textbf{RF1}.
+Meanwhile, because problem \textbf{F2} involves only dispatching related decision variables, problem \textbf{SF1} has to be exactly solved to get the detailed routing plan.
+Therefore, the Benders decomposition solves the relaxed master problem \textbf{F2} and subproblems \textbf{SF1} and \textbf{RF1} successively.
+The implementation details of the Benders decomposition are presented in Appendix \ref{sec:dbd}.
+Because the optimality cuts (\ref{f2:con1}) and the infeasibility cuts (\ref{f2:con2}) are derived from the LP relaxation of subproblem \textbf{SF1}, problem \textbf{F2} is a relaxation of problem \textbf{F1}.
+As a result, the dispatching decision obtained from the solution of problem \textbf{F2} may be infeasible or non-optimal for problem \textbf{F1}.
+Specifically, if subproblem \textbf{SF1} is infeasible, then the optimal solution of problem \textbf{F2} is also infeasible for problem \textbf{F1}.
+If the cost of problem \textbf{F2}'s optimal solution plus the cost of subproblem \textbf{SF1}'s solution is larger than the cost of the current best solution of problem \textbf{F1}, then the optimal solution of problem \textbf{F2} is non-optimal with respect to problem \textbf{F1}.
 Suppose $(\pmb{\bar{x}}, \pmb{\bar{z}})$ is such a solution, the following logic Benders cut is added to problem \textbf{F2} to cut it off:

-where $\mathds{1}(x)$ is an indicator function that equals to 1 if $x$ is true and 0 otherwise.
+where $\mathds{1}(x)$ is an indicator function that equals 1 if $x$ is true and 0 otherwise.